zerobase-io/About-Us-Onboarding/CONTRIBUTING.md

 ### Outreach, Law, Public Policy, and Activism
 If you have experience in law, communication, policy, social media, marketing, writing, or can recommend someone who does, we'd love to have your help in tackling this pandemic.

-Your team lead is Andrew Cutter.
+Your team lead is Benyam Capel.

 ## Get Connected
 * [Zerobase Slack](https://necsi-edu.slack.com/archives/CV57RBU8H)